Azure/AzOps/docs/wiki/Monitoring.md

 The AzOps module has a variety of logs and metrics that it generates during execution.

-Depending on the numeric value set at `Message.Info.Maximum` different levels of verbosity is outputted.
+Depending on the numeric value set for `Message.Info.Maximum` at `settings.json` different levels of verbosity is outputted.
 In general a lower value like `1` indicates minimum amount of information generated and a value of `9` indicates the highest possible verbosity,  [read more about the different levels](https://psframework.org/documentation/documents/psframework/logging/basics/message-levels.html).

   > **_NOTE:_** Default verbosity level is `3`, runtime performance is negatively affected by increased verbosity.